 When comparing Slate vs Magnet, the Slant community recommends Slate for most people.
-In the question“What is the best window manager for Mac?”
-Slate is ranked 2nd while Magnet is ranked 6th.
+In the question“What are the best power user tools for macOS?”
+Slate is ranked 23rd while Magnet is ranked 48th.
 The most important reason people chose Slate is:

 Ranked in these QuestionsQuestion Ranking